aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-disc-usage/_index.md

 | Parameter Name | Type   | Location | Description                                          | Required |
 | -------------- | ------ | -------- | ---------------------------------------------------- | -------- |
 | storageName    | String | Query    | The name of the storage for which to retrieve usage. | Optional |

+Authentication: Include the `Authorization: Bearer <access_token>` header in the request.

 ### Response Description